Frequently Asked Questions - FAQ

 2. You will receive an email with the promotion code associated with your voucher.

 3. Redeem this promotion code.
-Follow this guide
+More information can be found here.

-If you are a member of a club or association with an active XC Therm group discount promotion, contact the board of your club to receive a personal promotion code and follow this guide to redeem it.
+If you are a member of a club or association with an active XC Therm group discount offer, contact your club's board to receive a personal promotion code.
+Here you can find information on how to redeem it.

-If you want to activate a new group discount promotion for your club or association, you will find all the information you need here.
+If you want to activate a new group discount offer for your club or association, you will find all the information you need here.

-The amount of the group discount depends on the number of annual subscriptions sold within a calendar year (see table below).
-At the beginning of the year, the group discount promotion is set based on the actual annual subscriptions completed in the previous year.
-Newly registered groups start in the first year with the lowest discount level (10%), provided it can be credibly demonstrated that at least 10 annual subscriptions will be achieved with the group discount.
+The amount of the group discount depends on the number of subscriptions (annual subscriptions) sold within a calendar year (see table below).
+At the beginning of the year, the group discount offer is set based on the actual annual subscriptions completed in the previous year.
+Newly registered groups start in the first year with the lowest discount level (10%), provided it can be credibly demonstrated that at least 10 annual subscriptions with the group discount will be concluded.
+Each member is free to choose which subscription to take.

 Annual subscriptions